mdinino/Games/README.md

 A sample app demonstrating Kotlin Multiplatform functionality.
 Targeting Android, iOS, Web, Desktop.
-Each game is maintained in a self-contained library module.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: